Broulee, Batemans Bay

 Broulee is the ideal place for a holiday with the family and what I love about is choice.
 There are 3 three distinctively different beaches which you can easier get to by walking:

-- North beach is a 1 kilometre stretch of coastline ideal for beginner surfers.
+North beach: A 1 kilometre stretch of coastline ideal for beginner surfers.
 This quiet and peaceful beach where the Broulee Surf School operates from if the family wants to learn how to surf.
 The waves are gradual so surfers can walk far in the ocean with board making it ideal for beginners.
+There is a also a sandy shallow inlet area to the top of beach in which the kids will fall in the love and have hours of fun.

-- Shark bay, which sits between the two beaches, has no surf and is a great little beach for the family to play around.
+Shark bay: This little bay sits between the North and South beaches, has no surf and is a great little beach for the family to play around.
 Kids can how to swim, snorkel or just enjoying building sand castles without being destroyed by any waves.
 Not sure why they call it Shark bay, but the Broulee area is not renowned for sharks.

 - Booking a lazy weekend trip during mid January to the end of February and look for cheap accommodation via Airbnb.